Scale invariant Einstein-Cartan theory in three dimensions: Acknowledgements

 \section{Acknowledgements}

 One of the authors (MA) stays at Istanbul Technical University (ITU) via a sabbatical leave and thanks the Department of Physics Engineering, ITU for warm hospitality.
 He also thanks Tekin Dereli, Yorgo Senikoglu and Cem Yetismisoglu for enlightening conversations.
+We thank to the anonymous referee for his/her guiding questions and criticisms.